 - The company shall have at least one business meeting a month except in July and August.

-- In order for a business meeting to be called to order, there must be present at least one member of the Executive, one person willing and able to take and forward to the secretary the minutes, and one half plus one of the Members of the Crew.
+- In order for a business meeting to be called to order, there must be present at least one member of the Executive, one person willing and able to take and forward to the secretary the minutes, and a majority of the Members of the Crew.

 - This bylaw shall be reviewed annually to ensure that it is understood and accepted by the Company.